stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 We introduce several new local variables
 (`len`, `mean`, and `variance`), which all will be used more than once in the remainder of the implementation.
-To do so, we us a `let` binding.
+To do so, we use a `let` binding.
 This consists of the `let` keyword, followed by one or more variable assignments, followed by the final expression, which has to be prefixed by `in`.
 Note, that whitespace